Samuel-Piedra58/phrase_hunter_game_oop/README.md

 * The player keeps choosing letters until they reveal all the letters in the phrase, or they make five incorrect guesses.

+### Style and Script Changes in Addition to the Basic Requirements: